Subject Matter Competence – STEP SECONDARY (Single Subject Candidates)

 To begin the program in June, however, applicants must pass a minimum of two CSET subtests in their intended teaching subject.
 Candidates must ultimately pass all subtests by January of their program year.

 **STEP Secondary Science Applicants - When registering for the CSET please choose the "Science" series (not "Foundational Science").
-All Science applicants should take subtest 118 and 119 in addition to their subject specific area (ie Biology, Chemistry, Earth Science or Physics - subtests 120, 121, 122, or 123).
-Keep in mind only two subtests are required to start the program.
-All three subtests will be required by January of the program year.
+All Science applicants should take subtest I (test code 215) in addition to their subject specific area (ie Biology, Chemistry, Earth Science or Physics - tests codes 217, 218, 219 or 220).
+Keep in mind only subtest I is required to start the program.
+All two subtests will be required by January of the program year.

 **STEP World Languages Applicants – CSET subsets for World Languages applicants are only available during specific 4-week testing windows.
 Follow this link to learn more about the testing windows.